max027/Custome-Collection-Framework/README.md

 ## 🙏 Acknowledgments

 - Inspired by classic algorithms and data structures textbooks
-- Built for educational purposes and technical interview preparation
+- Built for educational purposes
-- Special thanks to the Java community for best practices guidance
 ---